jparkerweb/bedrock-proxy-endpoint/README.md

   - `messages`: Array of objects in role / content format.
   - `model`: This is the `modelName` from the list of supported models found on the `Bedrock Wrapper` README file [here](https://github.com/jparkerweb/bedrock-wrapper?tab=readme-ov-file#supported-models); The `/models` enpoint of this server will also return a list of supported models.
   - `include_thinking_data`: _Optional_ boolean parameter that when set to `true` will include the model's thinking process in the response (only used with thinking models such as `Claude-3-7-Sonnet-Thinking`).
+  - `use_converse_api`: _Optional_ boolean parameter that when set to `true` will use AWS Bedrock's Converse API instead of the Invoke API.
+The Converse API provides a unified request/response format across all models, better conversation management, and cleaner multimodal handling.
+Defaults to `false` for backward compatibility.
   - `stop` or `stop_sequences`: _Optional_ parameter to specify text sequences that will cause the model to stop generating (e.g., `["STOP", "END"]`).

 ### Example OpenAI API Call